Income Tax Act 2007

 Illustration for Income Tax Act 2007

 You might not be able to claim a deduction under section GC 7 if you have to pay an excess amount.
-You might be treated as paying an amount for something, like buying trading stock under section GC 1, or leasing a property under section GC 5.
-This rule can override or add to the usual rules, and the usual limits still apply.
+You might be treated as if you paid an amount for something, like buying trading stock under section GC 1, or leasing a property under section GC 5.
+This rule can change or add to the usual rules about what you can and cannot claim.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.